northeastern-datalab/anyk-code/README.md

 ## Running on your own Queries and Data
-See [examples/](/examples) for how to run any-k with your own queries and data.
+Use the `MainEntryPoint` class to run on your own queries and data.
+See [examples/](/examples) for some helpful examples.
 The query is specified as a join tree (in json format) where each joining relation can refer to the same input file (a self-join) or a different file.
 The execution can be parameterized by the following set of parameters,